sumnerevans/wireless-debugging/CONTRIBUTING.md

 the bug if necessary.

     ## Steps to reproduce
-    DESRIBE STEPS TO REPRODUCE
+    DESCRIBE STEPS TO REPRODUCE

     ## What I expected to see
     DESCRIBE WHAT YOU EXPECTED TO SEE

     ## What I saw instead
-    DESCRIBE WHAT YOU SAW INSTEAD OF THE DESIRED RESULT
+    DESCRIBE WHAT YOU SAW INSTEAD OF THE EXPECTED RESULT

 After you have described the bug, add the "bug" label to the issue.